 If you like activities on the beach, Crete has 1,046 kilometres of Coast Line, much of which is suitable for swimming, sunbathing, scuba diving, sailing, and just having fun in general.

-Also the majority of the beaches on Crete have been awarded the International Blue Flag status for their high quality health standard and cleanliness.
-Mind you, clean beaches are always a controversial issue, here is a conversation in our forum to illustrate from several years ago.
+Also the majority of the beaches on Crete have been awarded the International Blue Flag status for their high quality health standards and cleanliness.
+Mind you, clean beaches are always a controversial issue, here is a conversation in our forum to illustrate, from several years ago.

 What are the Blue Flag Beach Rankings for Crete?